horenbergerb/horenbergerb.github.io/_posts/2020-07-14-inscribedrectangle.md

 The top row shows our selection of two points.
 In columns one and two, we see the construction of rectangles one and two, respectively.
 In particular, we build the two $p$ and $q$ points that we will be adding and subtracting to get rectangle vertices.
 Finally, we see the corresponding rectangle.

+As an important sidenote (which we'll return to in the topology section): keep in mind what happens if you plug a pair of the same point, $(z,z)$ into $l(z,z)$ and $R_{\phi}(l(z,z))$.
+Specifically, you build a "rectangle" with zero width and zero height.
+Your intermediate point is always $(z,0)$ for both Rectangle processes.
+This edge case is actually really valuable to us, and we'll be leveraging it later, but you can forget it for most of the next section.

 We're cooking now!

 ## The Existence Question